-- 1. Life Support Certification(s) - Successful completion and continuous certification of Basic Life Support (BLS) training for health care providers that meets the requirements of Rule 1.6(H) is required for: - (1) All dentists and dental personnel utilizing, administering, or monitoring local anesthesia, analgesia (including nitrous oxide), minimal sedation, moderate sedation, deep sedation, or general anesthesia; and - (2) All dental therapists and dental hygienists utilizing, administering, or monitoring local anesthesia. - Additionally, any dentist applying for or maintaining a Moderate Sedation Permit or a Deep Sedation/General Anesthesia Permit must have successfully completed current Advanced Cardiac Life Support (ACLS) or Pediatric Advanced Life Support (PALS), as appropriate for the dentist's practice, and maintain continuous certification. - c.
+- 1. Life Support Certification(s) - Successful completion and continuous certification of Basic Life Support (BLS) training for health care providers that meets the requirements of Rule 1.3(G) is required for: - (1) All dentists and dental personnel utilizing, administering, or monitoring local anesthesia, analgesia (including nitrous oxide), minimal sedation, moderate sedation, deep sedation, or general anesthesia; and

+- All dental hygienists utilizing, administering, or monitoring local anesthesia. - Additionally, any dentist applying for or maintaining a Moderate Sedation Permit or a Deep Sedation/General Anesthesia Permit must have successfully completed current Advanced Cardiac Life Support (ACLS) or Pediatric Advanced Life Support (PALS), as appropriate for the dentist's practice, and maintain continuous certification. - c.
 Successful completion of PALS training and continuous certification is required for a dentist that applies for and/or maintains a Pediatric Designation.

-Personnel
+2. Personnel